 Welcome From the President

 Welcome to Shady Side Academy!
-One of the oldest independent schools in Western Pennsylvania, Shady Side enrolls more than 900 students in grades pre-kindergarten through 12 on three unique campuses.
-Our mission, to challenge students to think expansively, act ethically and lead responsibly, drives our curricular and co-curricular efforts at our Senior, Middle and Junior schools.
+One of the oldest independent schools in Western Pennsylvania, Shady Side enrolls more than 1,000 students in grades pre-kindergarten through 12 on four unique campuses.
+Our mission, to challenge students to think expansively, act ethically and lead responsibly, drives our curricular and co-curricular efforts at our schools.
 The heart and soul of any great school is the teaching faculty, and Shady Side teachers are dedicated to the craft of teaching, passionate about working with children and young adults, and committed to the idea that learning is truly a collaborative endeavor.

 In partnership with parents, we strive to build supportive learning communities where students will be adaptive, resourceful, innovative and independent learners.
 We embrace the differences within our community and know that this diversity adds to the richness and depth of the overall learning experience.
 We also encourage our students to be risk takers, whether in the classroom, on the playing field or on the stage.
 We want to nudge students out of their comfort zones in order to expand the number of zones in which they are truly comfortable.